 There are three major sources of publication and citation data worldwide, these are the Web of Science from Thomson Reuters; Scopus from Elsevier and Google Scholar.
 In the first three years of the QS World University Rankings™, results from the Essential Science Indicators (ESI), a subset of the Web of Science were used.
 In 2007, the switch was made to Scopus for a number of reasons, but principally due to broader journal coverage leading to results for a larger number of institutions.

-A key development in 2011 has been the exclusion of self-citations.
+A key development in 2011 was the exclusion of self-citations.

 Full Time Equivalent (FTE) faculty